 Sky Alibhai has a B.Sc. in Zoology from Makerere University, Uganda, and a D.Phil in small mammal population dynamics from the University of Oxford.
-He is a fellow of the Zoological Society of London and a member of the Society of Conservation Biology.
-He has published widely on wild animal monitoring using non-invasive approaches.
+He is a fellow of the Zoological Society of London and a member of the Society of Conservation Biology and has published widely on wild animal monitoring using non-invasive approaches.
 He is currently a Principal Research Associate at the JMP division of SAS, an Adjunct Associate Professor at the Nicholas School of the Environment, Duke University, and an Associate Academic at the Centre for Compassionate Conservation at the University of Technology in Sydney, Australia.

 WildTrack Board of Directors (alphabetical order)